wonnor-pro/NFC-RW-Test/README.md

 ## Background

 Android devices with NFC activated are able to constantly search for available NFC devices when the screen is unlocked.
-As long as an available NFC device is found, it will parse the NDEF record stored on that device and according to its intent to select the appropriate application to handle the intent.
+As long as an available NFC device is found, it will parse the NDEF record stored on that device and according to its intent select an appropriate application to handle the intent.

 NDEF data is encapsulated inside a message (NdefMessage) that contains one or more records (NdefRecord).
 In a well-formed NDEF message, the first NdefRecord contains the following fields: